 Financial aid is a continual process.
 Every October 1st the new FAFSA is released, and you apply for the next year’s financial aid eligibility.
-The Educational Funding Department at your school is there to assist you with the FAFSA in person or online and can provide counseling throughout your time at Herzing.
+The Financial Aid Department at your school is there to assist you with the FAFSA in person or online and can provide counseling throughout your time at Herzing.
 The door is always open.

 Financial aid doesn’t have to be intimidating when you know what to expect beforehand.
-Contact the Educational Funding Department with any questions you may have before starting or during your program.
+Contact the Financial Aid Department with any questions you may have before starting or during your program.

-Maggie Olson is an Educational Funding Advisor at Herzing University’s Minneapolis campus.
+Maggie Olson is a Financial Aid Advisor at Herzing University’s Minneapolis campus.